marzley/depofolio/README.md

 🤝 Let’s Build Something Great! https://marzley.github.io/depofolio/

 I believe in continuous learning, creativity, and teamwork.
-If you’re looking for someone to design, train, or innovate with technology – I’m your guy.
+If you’re looking for someone to design, train, or innovate with technology.